Examples of Stations of the Cross Interpretive Art

 Traditionally, the stations are made before a series of plain wooden crosses placed along the walls of the church or in some other convenient place.
 With each cross there is sometimes associated a pictorial representation of the event being commemorated.

 At St. Paul’s, we will adapt this service so that an individual, group, or family from the parish creates each station.
-Each "artist" will be provided with one 16”x20” stretched blank canvas to interpret and bring their selected station to life in their own unique way (see images above for examples).
+Each "artist" will be provided with one 16”x20” blank stretched canvas to interpret and bring their selected station to life in their own unique way (see images above for examples).
 Sign-ups to create a station will be available during the last week of Epiphany (February 8-15) in Burrows Commons (click here to email Leah Ehlhardt to sign up now).

 If you would like to put your station in a wider context, you may want to read the entire Passion narrative.
 There are four versions: